 The submissions received provided information and photos on historical flooding.
-Follow up was undertaken with the respondents to clarify the data received.
+Follow up was undertaken with some of the respondents to clarify the data received.
 Ground level survey was captured for several locations around Towamba where historical flood levels had been observed.
-The ground survey provides flood levels for the calibration of the hydraulic model.
+The ground survey provided flood levels for the calibration of the hydraulic model.